ethereum/ethereum-org-website/src/content/nft/index.md

 - you can earn royalties every time it's sold.
 - you can sell it on any NFT market or peer-to-peer.
 You're not locked in to any platform and you don't need anyone to intermediate.

+## Fractional ownership

+[Add some info about fractional ownership]

+E.g. fractional ownership of the essay NFT entitles all owners to royalties once it's sold on...

 ## The power of NFTs

 ### Maximising earnings for creators